-990-6.1 Design and Installation: Manufactured glare screen systems may be modular or individual units listed on the APL and shall meet the following requirements:

-1. Glare screen units shall be manufactured in lengths such that when installed the joint between any one modular unit will not span barrier sections.
-Color shall be green, similar to FED-STD-595-34227.

-2. Blades, rails and/or posts shall be manufactured from polyethylene, fiberglass, plastic, polyester or polystyrene, and be ultraviolet stabilized and inert to all normal atmospheric conditions and temperature ranges found in Florida.

-3. For paddle type designs, the blade width shall not be more than 9 inches.
-Blades or screen for individual or modular systems shall be 24 inches to 30 inches high and capable of being locked down at an angle and spacing to provide a cut-off angle not less than 20 degrees.

-4. For glare screen mounted on temporary concrete barrier, a strip (minimum 3 inch width and minimum 72 square inches) of reflective sheeting as specified in 994-2 must be placed on each side of a panel, centered in each barrier section (at a spacing not to exceed 15 feet) and positioned in such a manner as to permit total right angle observation by parallel traffic.

-5. Prior to approval an impact test shall be performed by the manufacturer to verify the safety performance of the proposed system.
-The minimum impact strength of the posts, blades, rail and the barrier attachment design shall be sufficient to prevent the unit from separating from the barrier when impacted by a 3 inches outside diameter steel pipe traveling at 30 mph and impacting mid-height on the glare screen assembly.

-6. All hardware shall be galvanized in accordance with ASTM A123 or stainless steel in accordance with AISI 302/305.
+- 990-6.1 Design and Installation: Manufactured glare screen systems may be modular or individual units listed on the APL and shall meet the following requirements: - 1.
+Glare screen units shall be manufactured in lengths such that when installed the joint between any one modular unit will not span barrier sections.
+Color shall be green, similar to FED-STD-595-34227. - 2.
+Blades, rails and/or posts shall be manufactured from polyethylene, fiberglass, plastic, polyester or polystyrene, and be ultraviolet stabilized and inert to all normal atmospheric conditions and temperature ranges found in Florida. - 3.
+For paddle type designs, the blade width shall not be more than 9 inches.
+Blades or screen for individual or modular systems shall be 24 inches to 30 inches high and capable of being locked down at an angle and spacing to provide a cut-off angle not less than 20 degrees. - 4.
+For glare screen mounted on temporary concrete barrier, a strip (minimum 3 inch width and minimum 72 square inches) of reflective sheeting as specified in 994-2 must be placed on each side of a panel, centered in each barrier section (at a spacing not to exceed 15 feet) and positioned in such a manner as to permit total right angle observation by parallel traffic. - 5.
+Prior to approval an impact test shall be performed by the manufacturer to verify the safety performance of the proposed system.
+The minimum impact strength of the posts, blades, rail and the barrier attachment design shall be sufficient to prevent the unit from separating from the barrier when impacted by a 3 inches outside diameter steel pipe traveling at 30 mph and impacting mid-height on the glare screen assembly. - 6.
+All hardware shall be galvanized in accordance with ASTM A123 or stainless steel in accordance with AISI 302/305. - 7.
+The anchorage of the glare screen to the barrier must be capable of safely resisting an equivalent tensile load of 600 pounds per foot of glare screen with a requirement to use a minimum of three fasteners per barrier section.